SichangHe/JSphere/eval_trick.md

     We do not rewrite with `eval` in loops or generators until we hit a function or class boundary.

-- [x] Variables created in `eval` do not leak out unless they are declared with `var` in non-strict mode.

-    We go deeper and deeper into nested `eval`s, so later statements can access variables from the previous ones.

 - [x] `await` does not work inside `eval`.

     We `await` on the `eval` and use an async IIFE if an IIFE is used.